What is the difference between the SOA and the CAS exams?

 Models for Financial Economics Exam

-The Models for Financial Economics Exam (Exam MFE) is administered by the SOA, and is used to fulfill CAS learning objectives and obtain CAS Exam 3F credit.
+The Investment and Financial Markets (Exam IFM) is administered by the SOA, and is used to fulfill CAS learning objectives and obtain CAS Exam 3F credit.
 The CAS does not administer an exam covering models for financial economics.

-Exam MFE consists of three hours of multiple-choice questions.
+Exam IFM consists of three hours of multiple-choice questions.
 This exam covers interest rate models, rational valuation of derivative securities, simulation, and financial risk management techniques.

 Preliminary Exam Information Courtesy of CAS Student Central.